Here’s what to expect when you’re expecting Baby Yoda merch: lots of big green bundles of joy.

 Speaking of Season 2, Lucasfilm execs at the event revealed that they’ve already begun work on creating new merchandise for the new season.
 And though everyone was characteristically mum on specifics, Lucasfilm SVP for Licensing & Franchise Paul Southern promised that the new season will “introduce amazing new characters.”

 Until then, we’ll all just have to sit tight and wait for new secrets to unfold and fresh details to surface.
-After all, when it comes to the secretive Star Wars universe, this is the way, right?
+After all, when it comes to the secretive universe of The Mandalorian, this is the way, right?